drudru/KeyBox/README.md

 ## News / Updates

+2017-10-04 - I have received some new hardware that uses an OLED display.
+I'm working on a new release for that.
+There will also be some additional features added.

 2017-09-11 - KeyBox v0.1.0 distro now live in the [releases](https://github.com/drudru/KeyBox/releases) section.
 Unzip and boot at only 36 megabytes!

 ## Important Disclaimers